 - Presentation skills.

 6. Career Development

 After landing your first job as an electronics engineer, undertake the following activities to improve your competence and enhance your career progression prospects:

 - Obtain the Professional Engineer license from your state’s board of engineering – This requires at least four years of engineering experience.
 You must also pass the Principles and Practice of Engineering exam.

 - Secure membership in the National Society of Professional Engineers and the Institute of Electrical and Electronics Engineers – You will be able to access industry newsletters, seminars, training workshops and other professional development resources

-- Pursue a master’s degree in electronics engineering, like the one offered in Norfolk State University.
+- Pursue a master’s degree in electronics engineering.
 You can also go for a masters in engineering management.

 7. Job Opportunities